Oyopiz/4-Level-Authentication-Android-App/README.md

 Then Open the project Location in Android Studio

 # Firebase
-After Installation is complete Create a New Firebase Project and enable Email and Password Auth and Realtime database.
+>After Installation is complete Create a New Firebase Project and enable Email and Password Auth and Realtime database.
+>Then Download and add google services.json into the project App Folder
 # Screenshot